KonduitAI/konduit-serving-docs/examples/java/datavec_java.md

 * **configure the inputs and outputs**: the schema, column names and data types should be defined here.
 * **declare the `TransformProcess`** using the `.transformProcess()` method.

-Note that `Schema` data types are not defined in the same way as `JavaStep` data types.
+Note that `Schema` data types are not defined in the same way as `PythonStep` data types.
 See the [source](https://github.com/KonduitAI/konduit-serving/blob/78851701004ebb3dbf079889d46b79a9db8fac60/konduit-serving-api/src/main/java/ai/konduit/serving/util/SchemaTypeUtils.java#L154-L195) for a complete list of supported Schema data types:

 * `NDArray`
 * `String`